For artists and makers, the Internet is a blessing and a curse.

 The dreaded Google search

 How often, at any stage of your creative process, do you google a topic, a technique, or an artist?
-It always sounds like a good idea.
 We cannot create in a vacuum, and it’s always good to know what people are doing out there, right?

 Except that it’s always a bad idea.
 Every time we do this, it is hundreds upon hundreds of search results.
 People, things, podcasts, newsletters, etc. everybody has already covered everything.
 And much better, it seems, than we could ever do.